wildart/logicalc/README.md

 5. Make sure that implemented rule correctly wired with other grammar rule.
 See that rule symbols **exactly** match the ones in the above grammar, see `expr` and `iterm` rules.

 ### Conditional Expression

+Implement necessary tokens and a grammar rules for a conditional statement.

+1. Difine tokens `IF`, `THEN` and `ELSE` in the grammar file `logicalc.fsy`
+2. Create necessary tokenizer rules in the lexer file `logicalc.fsl`
+3. Write a grammar rule for a conditional statement (see above grammar for the rule definition).
+Alternative branch is optional.
+4. Use F# conditional expression evaluate corresponding part of the production rule.
+If an alternative branch is not provided and a logical condition of the conditional statement is `false` then whole expression is evaluated to `false`.
+5. Make sure that implemented rule correctly wired with other grammar rule.

+## Extra

+- Introduce integer numbers to your interpreter
+    1. Create appropriate regular expression for tokenize numerical literals
+    2. Add necessary productions to the grammar to handle numerical values
+    3. Introduce arithmetic operations to the grammar

 ## Links